aboSamoor/polyglot/docs/CLI.rst

       -h, --help            show this help message and exit --lang LANG           Language to be processed
       --delimiter DELIMITER
-                            Delimiter that seperates documents, records or even sentences.
+                            Delimiter that separates documents, records or even sentences.
       --workers WORKERS     Number of parallel processes.
       -l LOG, --log LOG     log verbosity level --debug               drop a debugger if an exception is raised.